Mohagames205/voxum-rewritten/README.md

 # Voxum client (indev)
+Voxum is a proximity voice chatting application for Minecraft Bedrock Edition.
+This plugin allows you to enhance your gameplay!

 > **Warning**: This project is **not done** and doesn't work yet!
 Wait until further notice!

 ## What is Voxum?
-Voxum is a proximity voice chatting application for Minecraft Bedrock Edition.
-This plugin allows you to enhance your gameplay!
+While playing Among Us with a few friends I discovered a very cool program called "CrewLink".
+It's a very cool way to add proximity voice chatting in Among Us.
+I liked the idea so much that I wanted to make an equivalent program, but for Minecraft Bedrock Edition.

+I'm a full-time student so I actually don't have a lot of time to work on this, so when I have time I work on the things that seem the most fun at the moment.
+So don't expect too much from this project =).
+I'm just trying having fun on this journey and create something cool on the way.

+## Things that helped me on this journey
+* StackOverflow <3
+* LaraCasts
+* ...

 ## Dependencies
 Voxum has been built on some awesome existing software: